Trump facing trial: What to know about the E Jean Carroll rape defamation case

 Will Mr Trump attend the trial?

 It’s not yet known whether Mr Trump will avail himself of his right to be present in Judge Kaplan’s courtroom for the trial.
-But the judge has asked by Mr Trump and Ms Carroll to notify him of whether they intend to attend the proceedings by 20 April, five days before the trial is set to begin.
+But the judge has asked by Mr Trump and Ms Carroll to notify him of whether they intend to attend the proceeding.
 Ms Carroll plans to attend the trial.

 Join our commenting forum